 So what smaller issues can you clear off your table?

 Wishing you Love, Light, and Laughter, always!

 P.S.
 If you enjoy these newsletters, please remember to share them with your friends and family.
 There are easy share buttons at the top of this newsletter.
 Please also be sure to friend me and Eldon on Facebook as we both love interacting with you all.
-You can also read (and subscribe to) Eldon’s regular blog here.
+You can also find us on Instagram (Ravinder, Eldon) and on Pinterest (Ravinder, Eldon), plus, you can read (and subscribe to) Eldon’s regular blog here.